Understanding What Makes a DWI a Felony: Key Factors Explained

 Additional Felony DWI Aggravating Factors

 Understanding what makes a DWI a felony requires examining other enhancement triggers.
 Minor passengers under age 16 create felony charges in numerous states even for first offenses.
-Texas elevates DWI with child passenger to state jail felony carrying 180 days to 2 years regardless of prior conviction history.
+Texas elevates DWI with child passenger to classified as a felony offense regardless of prior conviction history.
 This reflects legislative determination that endangering children through impaired driving warrants felony prosecution.

 Extremely high BAC readings above 0.15-0.20% trigger felony classification in some jurisdictions, particularly when combined with reckless driving patterns or accident involvement.
 While high BAC alone doesn’t always create felony charges, it significantly influences prosecutorial charging decisions and judicial sentencing.